-Results include 1.)
-Intended Results (beginning of the year); 2.)
-Actual Results (end of year); and Use of Results (end of year) in SPOL.
+Results (end-of-year)

+Results will be completed at the end of the academic year and recorded in Compliance Assist.
 Your findings will support a conclusion that the strategies for your goals were met; partially met; or not met.
-Such findings are strengthened by linking relevant documents through SPOL's "Sources" or "Document Directory".
+Such findings are strengthened by linking relevant documents through Compliance Assist's "Sources" or "Document Directory".